hypernumbers/learn_elisp_the_hard_way/contents/lesson-5-3-scope-of-variables-set-setq-let-etc.rst

 The thing that should get your eyebrows raised is the phrase *buffer-local*.
 What this means is that ``fill-column`` isn't actually a *global-variable* there is a ``fill-column`` variable for each buffer.

-This chapter will look at how that sort of local scope is implemented in eLisp.
+This chapter will look at how that sort of local scope is implemented in Elisp.

 ------------
 Global Scope
 ------------

-Lets create a variable with *global scope*.
+Let's create a variable with *global scope*.
 Edit the file ``omar-menu.el`` in ``./emacs.d/omars-dir/``

 Add the line: